 There are many duties and responsibilities associated with being a guardian.
 These tasks often require payment of fees and additional costs, even after the guardianship has been approved by the court.
 For example, the guardian is required to file an accounting of the ward’s assets each year.
 The accounting should indicate which assets have been bought, sold, invested or otherwise spent on behalf of the ward during that previous year.
 Some guardians choose to hire and pay an accountant, or their estate planning attorney, to prepare this report.
 There may also be court fees associated with this annual accounting when it is filed with the court.

-If you have questions regarding guardianship, or any other incapacity planning concerns, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding guardianship, or any other incapacity planning concerns, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018